OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/overview.md

 The software development environment must be appropriately configured to effectively develop StateCU and support collaboration.
 Development environment setup is actually a major effort before any code can be written and is typically done the first time by someone that has a good grasp of the technologies.
-Failing to understand how to set up the development environment will likely lead to wasted time, and possibly back-tracking on previous software development work.
+Failing to understand how to set up the development environment will likely lead to wasted time and possibly back-tracking on previous software development work.
 Using a consistent development environment for all developers ensures that documentation is applicable and troubleshooting is consistent.
 Therefore, the software installation locations described in this documentation are highly recommended to avoid issues.

-See the discussion of [Initial Project Setup](../project-init/overview/) for a folder structure that is assumed in this documentation.
+See the discussion of [Initial Project Setup / Development Folder Structure](../project-init/overview#development-folder-structure) for a folder structure that is assumed in this documentation.
 It is important for software developers to understand the software tools and configuration so that they can troubleshoot configuration issues.

 ## Portability Considerations